Preparing for the Future

 ASK at Arbutus

-Planned for opening in second half of 2023 with space for up to 45 new clients
+Planned for opening in 2025 with space for up to 45 new clients

 9000 sq ft located adjacent to the future Neighbourhood House venue in the residential complex under construction on the west side of Arbutus Shopping Centre